 Do you need help ensuring that you pick a plan that includes the doctors you value and the prescriptions you need?
 Call Connie Health to find a Medicare plan that maintains your doctors and hospital relationships: (623) 223-8884.

 $0 is the lowest monthly premium for a Medicare Advantage plan.
 And 100 percent of people with Medicare Part A and B have access to a Medicare Advantage plan with a $0 monthly premium.
-The average monthly Medicare Advantage plan premium in 2021, for those who have a premium, is $11.42.
+The average monthly Medicare Advantage plan premium in 2022, for those who have a premium, is $10.68.
+That’s down from $11.11 in 2021.

 The Medicare Advantage and MAPD premiums are paid directly to the plan provider.
 They are paid separately from the Part B premium paid to Medicare, which is usually paid by a monthly withdrawal from your Social Security benefit.

-Initial Enrollment Period: Your Initial Enrollment Period is three months before you turn 65 plus the month you turn 65, and ends three months after you turn 65.
+Your Initial Enrollment Period is three months before you turn 65 plus the month you turn 65, and ends three months after you turn 65.
 You have a seven-month window.
-And that’s when most Texans enroll in Medicare Part A & B. If you’re not yet collecting Social Security benefits before your Initial Enrollment Period begins, you’ll need to sign up for Medicare online or contact Social Security.
+And that’s when most Texans enroll in Medicare Part A & Medicare Part B. If you’re not yet collecting Social Security benefits before your Initial Enrollment Period begins, you’ll need to sign up for Medicare online or contact the Social Security Administration.

-Should you miss your Initial Enrollment Period, you may be eligible to enroll during the Annual Election Period, or the Medicare Advantage Special Election Period (MA SEP).
+Should you miss your Initial Enrollment Period, you may be eligible to enroll during the Annual Enrollment Period, or the Medicare Advantage Special Enrollment Period (MA SEP).
 If an election was made during the Annual Enrollment Period, you can make changes during the Medicare Advantage Open Enrollment Period.
 Keep reading to learn more.

-Annual Election Period (AEP): Want to join a Medicare Advantage plan?
-The AEP enrollment period, annually, between October 15 and December 7 is your time to do the following:
+Want to join a Medicare Advantage plan?
+The Medicare Annual Enrollment Period, annually, between October 15 and December 7 is your time to do the following:

 During the Medicare Advantage Open Enrollment Period, you cannot switch from Original Medicare to a MA plan, join a Medicare prescription drug plan if you’re in Original Medicare, or switch your Medicare Prescription Drug plan to another if you’re in Original Medicare.

-Medicare Advantage Special Election Period (MA SEP): If you move, lose your current coverage, have the chance to get other coverage, your plan changes its contract with Medicare or other special circumstances—you qualify for a Medicare Advantage Special Election Period.
-During this SEP you can sign up for or make Medicare Advantage or Medicare Advantage Prescription Drug plan changes.
+If you move, lose your current coverage, have the chance to get other coverage, your plan changes its contract with Medicare or other special circumstances—you qualify for a Medicare Advantage Special Enrollment Period.
+During this Special Enrollment Period, you can sign up for or make Medicare Advantage or Medicare Advantage Prescription Drug plan changes.